vinz-uts/mec-lab/ROS_00_Getting_Started.md

 ```

 ## Workspace Creation
-Crate a workspace folder for a ROS project.
+Create a workspace folder for a ROS project.
 It's good practice create a new workspace for each new project you want to start.
 ```
 $ mkdir -p ros_ws/src
 $ cd ros_ws/